cytoscape/cytoscape/README.md

 Though this will update most instances of the version number, it doesn't get them all. **You will need to manually update the version number in the following places:**

-* cytoscape.sh (in gui-distribution/assembly/src/bin)
+* cytoscape.sh (in gui-distribution/assembly/src/main/bin)
-* cytoscape.bat (in gui-distribution/assembly/src/bin)
+* cytoscape.bat (in gui-distribution/assembly/src/main/bin)
 * parent/pom.xml (look for taglets)
 * pom.xml in app-developer, gui-distribution, impl, support (look for properties tag)
 * pom.xml in src/main/resources/archetype-resources/pom.xml (for each archetype subdirectory in support/archetypes)
-* pom.xml in event-impl/it, model-impl/it, session-impl/impl, session-impl/integration-test, viewmodel-impl-parent/it, vizmap-impl-parent/it, work-swing-impl-parent/it
+* pom.xml in event-impl/it, model-impl/it, session-impl/impl, session-impl/integration-test, viewmodel-impl/it, vizmap-impl/it, work-swing-impl/it

 You can edit by hand, or use grep/sed to update these numbers.
 Push and commit all changes to GitHub when you are done updating the version numbers.

+### Tip: To find all instances of a version, run ```grep -ri "Cytoscape-3.X.X" .``` from the parent directory.

 ## Releasing unreleased updates to core apps
 Typically, updates to core apps will be released separately from the Cytoscape core development cycle, and the development branch will be updated to use any new updates as they are released.
 However, if a core app depends on an unreleased API in the development version of Cytoscape, this won't work.
 In that case, we have to release the unreleased core app when Cytoscape is being released.